 S: Yes.
 Because there is a difference between definition and theorem.

-I: what is the difference?
+I: What is the difference?

-S: Sami's is the definition and there is only one known and accepted definition, the other is theorem which one have to prove.
+S: Sami’s is the definition and there is only one known and accepted definition; the other is theorem which one has to prove.

-I: What are the roles of the congruent triangles' theorems.
+I: What are the roles of the congruent triangles theorems?

-S: To identify congruent triangles from non-congruent triangles …and help us to prove that two triangles are congruent.
+S: To distinguish congruent triangles from non-congruent triangles …and help us to prove that two triangles are congruent.

-I: So it is a base to decide whether two triangles are congruent or not congruent?
+I: So it is a base upon which to decide whether two triangles are congruent or not congruent?

 S: Yes.

-I: And couldn’t be definitions?
+I: And it couldn’t be a definition?

-S: No, it couldn't be a defintion .
+S: No, it couldn’t be a definition.

-I: I want to tell you that for one concept could be more than one definition. the definition must contain necessary and sufficient attributes and some of the roles of definitions are to sort examples and non-examples of the concept and to be base for proofs.
+I: I want to tell you that for one concept there could be more than one definition.
+The definition must contain necessary and sufficient attributes and some of the roles of definitions are to sort examples and non-examples of the concept and to serve as a base for proofs.

 S: …..